Trusting Intuition to Save Diego’s Life

 Since then, our life has been all about learning and getting reorganized as a family, and forming new habits.
 Diego is a very happy boy who loves cats, he likes to run a lot, and to have people read stories and sing songs to him.
 That is why the change in his mood struck us.
 He went from being very loving and cheerful to crying all the time and not wanting to play.

-Diego is now three and a half years old.
+Diego is now 3 and 1/2 years old.
 He went back to being a happy, restless, curious, smiling, talkative, sociable boy.
 He is no longer upset and irritable all the time.
 He looks healthy and has regained the lost weight.

 Educating ourselves to face a challenge